Structural modulation, physical properties, and electronic band structure of the kagome metal UCr$_6$Ge$_6$

-The average cell is better described by the chemical formula U$_{0.5}$Cr$_3$Ge$_3$ (analogous to the Y$_{0.5}$Co$_{3}$Ge$_{3}$ structure \cite{buchholz1981intermetallische}), but for simplicity in comparisons to other 166 compounds, we will use \UCG\ as the formula unit (f.u.) for normalizations. {A 1/2$\mathbf{c^\ast}$ component for \UCG\ can be viewed as returning the unit cell length along $c$ to that of the full 1-6-6 cell, rather than that of the half 0.5-3-3 cell, as is also the case for UV$_6$Sn$_6$ \cite{thomas2025uv6sn6}.
+For other stuffed CoSn materials, including UV$_6$Sn$_6$ \cite{patino2025incom,thomas2025uv6sn6}, modulated intergrowths of the ScFe$_6$Ga$_6$ ($Immm$) and ScFe$_6$Ge$_6$ ($P6/mmm$) structure types are common \cite{fredrickson2008origins}.
+However, the modulation behavior of \UCG\ is distinct from that of other 166s.} {A 1/2$\mathbf{c^\ast}$ component for \UCG\ can be viewed as returning the {average monoclinic} unit cell length along $c$ to that of the full 1-6-6 cell {(ScFe$_6$Ge$_6$ type)}, rather than that of the half 0.5-3-3 cell {(Y$_{0.5}$Co$_3$Ge$_3$ type)}, as is also the case for UV$_6$Sn$_6$ \cite{thomas2025uv6sn6}.
 A 2/3$\mathbf{a^\ast}$ modulation would triple the real-space $a$ axis.} The 2/3$\mathbf{a^\ast}$ (in-plane) component is distinct from that of other 166 intergrowths, for example TbFeGe$_{3.5}$Ga$_{2.5}$ ($\mathbf{q}=2/3\mathbf{b^\ast}$) \cite{venturini2001crystallographic,venturini2006filling,fredrickson2008origins}, where the real-space propagation of the modulation in the kagome plane has a component perpendicular to that of \UCG, i.e. along $b$.

 To visualize the unit cell modulation, the modulation reflections [circled in white in Fig.~\ref{fig:cell}(c)] are refined with the average-cell reflections [circled in pink in Fig.~\ref{fig:cell}(c)].
-The combined reflection set is reasonably modeled by a cell with $P6_3/mmc$ space-group symmetry ($R_1=2.6\%$, $wR_2=8.7\%$).
-Since $P6_3/mmc$ is a supergroup of $C2/m$ \cite{ivantchev2000subgroupgraph}, the refined hexagonal cell can be transformed into a monoclinic cell with nominal $C2/m$ symmetry.
-The lattice vectors of the resulting monoclinic cell correspond to a $3\times1\times2$ supercell of the average monoclinic cell, and the periodicity matches a $\mathbf{q}=(2/3,0,1/2)$ modulation (Fig.~\ref{fig:supercell}), indicating it is an approximate representation of the modulation in real space.
+The combined reflection set is reasonably modeled by a {hexagonal super}cell with $P6_3/mmc$ space-group symmetry ($R_1=2.6\%$, $wR_2=8.7\%$).
+Since $P6_3/mmc$ is a supergroup of $C2/m$ \cite{ivantchev2000subgroupgraph}, the refined hexagonal {super}cell can be transformed into a monoclinic {super}cell with nominal $C2/m$ symmetry.
+The lattice vectors of the resulting monoclinic {super}cell correspond to a $3\times1\times2$ supercell of the average monoclinic cell, and the periodicity matches a $\mathbf{q}=(2/3,0,1/2)$ modulation (Fig.~\ref{fig:supercell}), indicating it is an approximate representation of the modulation in real space.
 Additional details on the relationship between the $P6_3/mmc$ cell and the $C2/m$ cells are provided in the Supplemental Material \cite{supplement}.